marcessz/python-packages/README.md

 ## EDA and data viz
 * [PyGWalker](https://github.com/Kanaries/pygwalker): Turn your pandas dataframe into a Tableau-style User Interface for visual exploration.
 * [plotapi](https://github.com/shahinrostami/plotapi) Engaging visualisations, made easy, e.g., race charts.
+* [Lux](https://github.com/lux-org/lux): A library that facilitate fast and easy data exploration by automating the visualization and data analysis process.
+* [AutoViz](https://github.com/AutoViML/AutoViz): Automatically Visualize any dataset, any size with a single line of code.
+Now you can save these interactive charts as HTML files automatically with the "html" setting.
 * [summarytools](https://github.com/6chaoran/jupyter-summarytools): Generate standardized and comprehensive summary of dataframe in Jupyter Notebooks.